priyang12/ecommerce-ts/apps/Client/README.md

 [x] remove unnecessary effect.
 [x] create a state for checkout process rather using the localstorage.
 [x] replace Navigators component instead use nested routes checkout/nested routes.
+[] add redirect on not for non-auths
 [] on reload the page redirect to auth.after auth page authcontext fire and set the token redirect '/' on token available. this is making the protected route in onload redirect to '/' fix this

-[] add redirect on not for non-auths
+[] docs fns